ruel-mendoza/project-react19/README.md

 # project-management
-This s a simple project management appmade uing laravel and react
+This s a simple project management app made using laravel and react